|

 (4365 x 365! ) / 1461366

 - Finally... we have to allow for the fact that our Feb 29th birthday person could come into the room at any time, rather than having to be first.
-Supposing everyone was lined to to get into the room.
+Supposing everyone was lined up to get into the room.
 How many different positions in the line could he stand in?
 The answer is 366.
 So we multiply our last answer by 366 and at last we get the answer we're looking for:

 (366 x 4365 x 365! ) / 1461366